 Many times award-winning author of eighteen novels, the master of style characterized with linguistic perfection, John Banville; the Catalan novelist, scriptwriter and philologist, author of the iconic novel Jo confesso, Jaume Cabré; the French writer, poet, playwright and creator of collages, Jacques Jouet; and David Damrosch, an American comparatist.
 We already know the names of guests invited by the Conrad Festival which will turn Krakow into the capital of literature.
 The City of Krakow, the Tygodnik Powszechny Foundation and the Krakow Festival Office are the organizers of the Festival to continue until the 26th of October.

-Miljenko Jergović’s short story in Tygodnik Powszechny weekly
+Miljenko Jergović’s story and interview in Tygodnik Powszechny weekly

 Add date: Wednesday, 9 July 2014